react-declarative/react-declarative-docs/docs/api/components/wizard-view.md

----
-title: "WizardView props: steps, routes, and navigation"
+# WizardView props: steps, routes, and navigation
-description: "Props reference for WizardView in react-declarative: IWizardStep, IWizardOutlet, WizardNavigation, history integration, and conditional step visibility."
----

 `WizardView` renders a multi-step wizard backed by an internal router.
 The stepper header at the top highlights the active step; the content area renders whichever route outlet is active for the current `pathname`.
 Steps and routes are defined separately: `steps` controls what appears in the stepper header and `routes` maps URL paths to outlet components.
 The component is generic over `Data` (the form data flowing through the wizard), `Payload` (context forwarded to outlet props), and `Params` (optional route parameters).